Login to openSIS

 Next, you need to set up the Course Manager.
 Here you will have to create a Subject, a Course and a Course Period.
 To do so, go to School Setup >> Courses >> Course Manager.

 You can add multiple subjects, multiple courses under selected subjects and multiple course periods under selected courses by clicking on the (+) sign.

 Creating each course period (some schools call it course section) properly is very important.
-In this screen there are several key fields that need to be filled-in and depending on your choice, will affect attendance and grading.
+In this screen, there are several key fields that need to be filled in and depending on your choice, which will affect attendance and grading.